josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 and that is what immunises against the boat crowd.

-you're not tge first group of humans to fuck up whilst having good intent.
+you're not the first group of humans to fuck up whilst having good intent.
 you won't be the last.

 2025-11-01